The beautiful sunny beach town, Santa Cruz, CA

 What Dave says about Regan

 “I have so many good times with Regan.
 One of the first things that enamored me to her was seeing how sweet, caring, and fun she is with her nephew.
 I love watching them build gigantic cushion-sheet forts, dress up as pirates, enact elaborate plays with complex set designs.
-I’ve seen her spend hours, patiently working as his Lego assistant, helping find all the right pieces so he can finish constructing a complicated Ninjago Lego set.
 It’s given me a sense of the love, steady support, and good times she’ll provide as a parent.
 I can’t wait to see her with our child, making pancakes in the morning, blasting some classic soul, with spoon-microphones raised to their mouths, belting out Aretha Franklin.
 It will be a sight to see!”

-Dave grew up alongside his twin brother, one younger brother, politically active parents, and a Labrador retriever in Seattle, WA.
-He has a PhD in Statistics and works for a UC Berkeley labor policy think tank that has been in the thick of a number of important issues, such as raising the state minimum wage to $15 and extending Medicaid coverage to undocumented children in California.
-He’s worked on and off as an organizer/activist for his union and volunteers with local nonprofits.
-In the city, he’s often with friends at demonstrations (especially these days).
-When he is not trying to make the world a better place, you’ll find him planting tomatoes in the backyard garden or biking in the Oakland hills.
+Dave grew up alongside his twin brother, one younger brother, politically active parents, and a Labrador retriever named Dolly in Seattle, WA.
+He has a PhD in Statistics and works for a UC San Francisco homelessness and housing policy think tank that is working to end homelessness in California and across the country.
+He has worked on and off as an organizer for his union and volunteers with local nonprofits.
+On weekends, you’ll find him working in the backyard veggie garden, biking in the hills, or cooking up big pots of delicious food.
 When he can, he heads to the Sierras to backpack in the wilderness.
 But what he loves most is a cozy evening at home with Regan.

 What Regan says about Dave…

 “Dave is the perfect balance of fun, loving, kind, smart, and responsible.
 Our nephews and niece adore him, as do the rest of our family and friends — and our friends’ children.
 He’s famous for setting up scavenger hunts for the children in our life with elaborate clues to find hidden treasures.
-He is curious, considerate, and deeply caring about people of all ages in his life.
+He is curious, considerate and deeply caring about people of all ages in his life.
 He has an astonishing memory and remembers all of our friends’ relatives’ names and always remembers to ask about them.
 He also has boundless energy, is quite silly, and can be found belting out Whitney Houston’s ‘The Greatest Love of All’ lyrics at the top of his lungs on a moment’s notice.
 And yet he’s also the one to jump up to do the dishes first or to set up the guest room really nice when we have family coming to town.
-I knew he was someone I could co-parent with early in our dating life, before we lived together when I walked into his bedroom and found him in bed reading a book on “How To Finance Your Child’s College Education,” and my heart went pitter pat.”
+I knew he was someone I would love to raise a child with early in our dating life, before we lived together, when I walked into his bedroom and found him in bed reading a book on “How To Finance Your Child’s College Education,” and my heart went pitter pat.”

 Our home is a safe, warm, and nurturing place.
-We live in a large Victorian duplex with a lovely, spacious backyard with a vegetable garden and an orange tree.
+We live about a mile from the ocean and within five minutes from three local parks for hiking.
 We love to cook healthy, yummy meals and host dinner parties, game nights, and occasional Sunday morning brunch with our friends and their children.
 Weekday evenings, we can be found either home reading, playing cards, watching Netflix, or whipping up big pots of food.
-We are two blocks from an elementary school, three blocks from an arts center and community pool, close to dozens of playgrounds and parks.
-We appreciate the values of the Bay Area: openness, inclusion, and reflection on how to create a just, sustainable world.
-WE ARE EXCITED TO RAISE A CHILD HERE!
+We live near lots of fun spots for kids: playgrounds, the Santa Cruz boardwalk, beaches, and parks abound, not to mention everything else the Bay Area has to offer.
+We appreciate the values of this region: openness, inclusion, and reflection on how to create a just, sustainable world.
+We are excited to raise a child here!

-Most summers, Dave’s extended family rents a house for a week that’s big enough for all of us in a beautiful location in Washington State, near the Puget Sound or in the mountains, so the whole family, especially all the children can spend time together, playing at the beach, or hiking and swimming in mountain lakes.
-Every August, we also camp for a week at Regan’s sister’s beautiful property right on the Smith River in northern California, spending time with Regan’s sister, her girlfriend and their son in this slice of paradise.
+Most summers, Dave’s extended family rents a house for a week that’s big enough for all of us in a beautiful location in Washington State, near the Puget Sound or in the mountains, so the whole family, especially all the children can spend time and have fun together, playing at the beach, or hiking and swimming in mountain lakes.
+Every August, we also camp for a week at Regan’s sister’s beautiful property right on the Smith River in northern California, spending time with Regan’s sister and her family in this slice of paradise.
 Mostly, we swim like river otters all day long and cook up yummy feasts for everyone in the outdoor riverfront kitchen.
 It’s heavenly!

-We are also blessed with a large, fun, diverse circle of friends in the Bay Area who are part of our extended family.
+We are also blessed with a large, fun, diverse circle of friends who are part of our extended family.
 Many of them have children whom we enjoy spending time with.
 We look forward to seeing our child grow up in this warm and dynamic community.

 We promise to support your child in becoming their truest self, to nurture their interests, and to support them in living their dreams every step of the way.
-Education is very important to us.
 We want to give our child every opportunity to learn and grow.
 Above all, we want them to feel loved, safe and cherished.
 Along with providing a stable and loving home, we hope to foster a strong sense of self-confidence, curiosity, and respect for themselves and the people in their lives, so that they can enjoy healthy, loving relationships and a vibrant community.

 Please let us know if you have any questions about us.
 We are very grateful for your time and wish you all the best.